 Use the Template

-Use the planning template provided by Information Assurance (IA) to create your plan.
+Use the planning template provided by ITS Information Assurance (IA) to create your plan.
 Working through the template, you will identify the specific individuals, systems, and processes needed to restore service in the event of a disaster.
 You will identify and account for dependencies, including systems, data, and personnel required to meet the unit's specified objectives for timing and completeness of recovery.

 The template will guide you through the process of creating a disaster recovery plan.
 After filling it in, you will have a functional plan for disaster recovery.